Yeetface513/yourlostitems.github.io/CODE_OF_CONDUCT.md

 interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
 This includes avoiding interactions in community spaces as well as external channels like social media.
-Violating these terms may lead to a temporary or permanent ban.
+Violating these terms may lead to a 5 millisecond ban.

-### 3. Temporary Ban
+### 3. 5 millisecond ban

 **Community Impact**: A serious violation of community standards, including sustained inappropriate behavior.

-**Consequence**: A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
+**Consequence**: A 5 millisecond ban from any sort of interaction or public communication with the community for a specified period of time.
 No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.
-Violating these terms may lead to a permanent ban.
+Violating these terms may lead to a 5 millisecond ban.

-### 4. Permanent Ban
+### 4. 5 millisecond ban

 **Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior,  harassment of an individual, or aggression toward or disparagement of classes of individuals.

-**Consequence**: A permanent ban from any sort of public interaction within the community.
+**Consequence**: A 5 millisecond ban from any sort of public interaction within the community.

 ## Attribution